The Atom Station: Plot summary

-Ugla, an unrefined girl from the countryside, moves from an outlying area of Northern Iceland to the capital city of Reykjavík in order to work for Búi Árland, a member of parliament, and to learn how to play the organ.
-She’s met with a world that’s completely foreign to her: politicians and the military move freely about the city, and she views city residents as spoiled, snobbish and arrogant.
+Ugla, an unrefined girl from the countryside, moves from an outlying area of northern Iceland to the capital city of Reykjavík in order to work for Búi Árland, a member of Iceland's national parliament, the Althingi, and to learn how to play the organ.
+She is met with a world that is completely foreign to her: politicians and the military move freely about the city, and she views city residents as spoiled, snobbish and arrogant.
 In contrast, she comes from a rural area where the Icelandic Sagas of the Middle Ages constitute the majority of what people discuss and ponder and are viewed as more important than reality.
-These historical backgrounds are certainly important and provide crucial patterns.
-The prime minister subsequently carries out secret dealings with the Americans and “sells” the country.
-Ugla, however, also confronts other current issues, above all in the organ player’s house.
-There, she comes in contact with communist and anarchist mindsets and likewise protests the construction of an atom station in Iceland.
-After a short relationship with Búi Árland, Ugla decides to return to the “selfconscious policeman”, who is the father of her recently born child.
+The prime minister subsequently carries out secret dealings with the Americans and sells them the rights to build a nuclear missile site.
+Ugla, however, also confronts other current issues, above all in the organ player's house.
+There, she comes in contact with communist and anarchist mindsets and likewise protests the construction of the missile site in Iceland.
+After a short relationship with Búi Árland, Ugla decides to return to the "self-conscious policeman", who is the father of her recently born child.